adap/flower/doc/source/first-time-contributors.rst

 -------------------------

 1. **Create a GitHub account and setup Git**
     Git is a distributed version control tool.
-This allows for an entire codebase's history to be stored and every developper's machine.
+This allows for an entire codebase's history to be stored and every developer's machine.
     It is a software that will need to be installed on your local machine, you can follow this `guide <https://docs.github.com/en/get-started/quickstart/set-up-git>`_ to set it up.

     GitHub, itself, is a code hosting platform for version control and collaboration.
 It allows for everyone to collaborate and work from anywhere on remote repositories.